erkooi/swivel/README.md

 The swivel model consists of four identical tube segments, one as input tube, two for the mid tube, and one as output tube.
 After 3D printing, the two segments for the mid tube are glued together and then bolted to the input segment and to the output segment.
 The bolts should be so tight that the tubes maintain their position, but can be rotated manually.

 ![picture](pictures/swivel_bolt.jpg)
-Figure: 3D printed swivel model
+Figure 1: 3D printed swivel model

 ## 2 Swivel model definitions
 The swivel is at the tail of an airplane.
 The airplane is oriented with up in positive Z direction and right in positive Y direction.
 For forward flight the airplane flies in negative X direction, and the swivel thrust vector points horizontal in positive X direction.

 ![picture](pictures/swivel_0_side_zx_mid.jpg)
-Figure: Straight swivel for forward flight
+Figure 2.1: Straight swivel for forward flight

 The alpha_tilt angle beteen the tube segments yields a maximum pointing range of 0 to 4 * alpha_tilt degrees, when the mid tube is rotated by theta_mid = 0 to 180 degrees.
 For alpha_tilt > 22.5 degrees the swivel output can be pointed slightly forward as well, which makes it possible to use the swivel for pitch control during hovering.

 ![picture](pictures/swivel_4_alpha_is_90_output.jpg)
-Figure: Tilted swivel for hover flight
+Figure 2.2: Tilted swivel for hover flight

 The swivel is also called 3-bearing swivel nozzle or 3-bearing swivel module (BSM), because it has three bearings: one bearing to rotate the input tube with respect to the fuselage, one bearing to rotate the mid tube with respect to the input tube and one bearing to rotate the output tube with respect to the mid tube.